docker/docs/engine/security/security.md

 container, it is much harder to do serious damage, or to escalate to the host.

-This won't affect regular web apps, but reduces the vectors of attack by malicious users considerably.
+This doesn't affect regular web apps, but reduces the vectors of attack by malicious users considerably.
 By default Docker drops all capabilities except [those needed](https://github.com/moby/moby/blob/master/oci/defaults.go#L14-L30),